Light-tight skipper-CCDs for X-ray detection in space: Blinding and X-ray transmission

 We present in Figure~\ref{fig:blinding} the light transmission factor as a function of the wavelength for aluminum thicknesses of 20 (red squares), 50 (green triangles), and 100\,nm (blue stars).
 The transmission is computed as $\mathrm{\frac{S_{unshielded}}{S_{shielded}}}$, where $\mathrm{S_{shielded}}$ is the signal in the shielded pixels and $\mathrm{S_{unshielded}}$ that in unshielded pixels.
 The aluminum shield clearly attenuates the monochromator light, with stronger attenuation for thicker aluminum layers: the 50 and 100\,nm shields block over 99.6\% and 99.9\%, respectively, of the light across most of the frequency range.
 In contrast, the 20\,nm shield is not thick enough to block all light, allowing more than 5 to 10\% of it into the sensitive region of the sensor.
 For wavelengths longer than 950\,nm, we used only images with 5 and 10\,s exposures, since photons interact closer to the CCD backside and, at high levels of illumination, diffused charges flood into the shielded region.

+We estimated the optical transmission through free-standing aluminum films using tabulated constants~\cite{opticTable} and film thicknesses of 20 nm, 50 nm, and 100 nm over the wavelength range 650 to 1000\,nm.
+The optical models predict a strong suppression of transmission with the film thickness: approximately (3.5$\sim$14)\% for 20 nm, (0.1$\sim$0.8)\% for 50 nm, and $<$0.007\% for 100 nm.
+We measured a transmission of (6.367$\pm$0.006)\% for the 20\,nm film, (0.227$\pm$0.002)\% for the 50\,nm film, and (0.006$\pm$0.002)\% for the 100\,nm film; results are reported as the mean over the 650 to 1000\,nm wavelength range.
+These results show that the effective aluminum thickness in the tested sensor is consistent with tabulated values, although higher-order deviations due to the surface roughness or the presence of additional layers in the gate structure have a non negligible contribution that is difficult to estimate.

 We estimated the X-ray detection efficiency loss due to the shield by comparing the number of events per second of exposure between the shielded and unshielded regions.
-In Figure~\ref{fig:nroXrays} we present the number of events per image as a function of the exposure times for the regions with the shield (full markers) and nearby regions without the shield (open markers).
+In Figure~\ref{fig:nroXrays} we present the number of events per image as a function of the exposure times for the regions with the shield (full markers) and nearby regions without the shield (open markers); all regions have the same size and number of pixels.
 The difference in the number of events for the 20 (red squares), 50 (green crosses), and 100\,nm (blue circles) regions corresponds to the events produced during readout: at higher row number, the pixels remain exposed for a longer time.

 In Figure~\ref{fig:nroXrays}, we used linear fits to extract the number of events per image per second of exposure; results are presented in Table~\ref{table:results}.
 Within the uncertainties, there is no apparent attenuation of the X-ray intensity due to the Aluminum shield.
 It is worth noting that we did not introduce a correction to the exposure time corresponding to the readout, which increases linearly with the row number.
 For a readout time of 250\,s, this is about 0.38\,s per row.
 The vertical offset in the intercept corresponds to the events that hit the sensor during the $\sim$76\,s (200 rows) difference in readout time between regions.
 When comparing shielded and unshielded regions, we used nearby regions in the same rows to ensure equal readout times.